MateusJabour/mateusjabour.github.io/_posts/2016-02-05-understading-how-computation-works-1-1.md

 end
 </code>

 Using Big-steps, the idea of while is something like this: first, evaluate the condition, if it is true, evaluate self(the while statement), passing by parameters the environment changed by the evaluation of body.
-If it is false, just return the environmente unchanged.
+If it is false, just return the environment unchanged.

 <code>
 class While < Struct.new(:condition, :body)